Narcolepsy Fast Facts

 Narcolepsy is diagnosed through a sleep study, a set of medical tests requiring an overnight stay in a sleep lab.

-Scientists have confirmed that narcolepsy is caused by the loss of brain neurotransmitters called hypocretin (also known as orexin).
-These neurotransmitters are involved in the regulation of the sleep/wake cycle as well as other bodily functions such as blood pressure and metabolism.
+Scientists have confirmed that narcolepsy is caused by the loss of the two brain chemicals called hypocretins (orexins).
+These are neurotransmitters involved in the regulation of the sleep/wake cycle as well as other bodily functions such as blood pressure and metabolism.

 Researchers have identified a gene that is linked to narcolepsy.
 About one quarter of the general population in the U.S. carries the genetic marker for narcolepsy, but only one person out of about 500 of these people will develop narcolepsy.